j3nsykes/Tiny-Trainer/README.md

 - **Test Thoroughly:** Use the real-time testing before exporting
 - **Lighting Matters:** For color classification, use consistent lighting
 - **Motion Matters:** For IMU, make distinct, repeatable gestures
+- **Capcitive Sensors Matters:** For Capacitive sensing, the quality of your sensing material (what your electrodes are wired to) matters for accurate readings that are distinctly different enough.

 ## Troubleshooting